systopia/funding/docs/administration/configuration.md

 # Configuration

-## Adapt the application webform
+## Adapt the application form

 The drupal webform that is shown when creating a new application needs to be different for every organization and every funding program.
 It highly depends on the content of the funding program.
-The webform that comes with the funding extension is in german and reflects the specific needs of _Arbeit und Leben_, the organization that funded the development of the funding extension.
+The webform that comes with the funding extension is in German and reflects the specific needs of _Arbeit und Leben_, the organization that funded the development of the funding extension.

-You can edit the form to your needs.

-!!! question
-    How would I edit the form?
-Where do I specify the fields that are present in the webform?
-    Which fields are required?
+Custom forms can be developed in additional CiviCRM extensions.
+If you need support in this, you can send an email to info@systopia.de.

+A form editor is planned, but not yet available at this moment.